Division of Hotels and Restaurants

 Applying for Elevator Certificates of Operation

-Once the elevator company turns the conveyance over to the owner, the owner is must apply for the initial license to operate, also called a Certificate of Operation.
+Once the elevator company turns the conveyance over to the owner, the owner must apply for the initial license to operate, also called a Certificate of Operation.
 The bureau will issue an initial Certificate of Operation to the new owner.
-The owner is responsible for maintaining the license, scheduling inspections, and providing the bureau with current mailing information.
+The owner is responsible for maintaining the license, scheduling inspections, and providing the division with current mailing information.

-All conveyances, unless exempted by Florida Statutes, must pass an inspection with no violations each year before the bureau can issue a Certificate of Operation.
+All conveyances, unless exempted by Florida Statutes, must pass an inspection with no violations each year before the division can issue a Certificate of Operation.
 A current, satisfactory inspection performed by a certified, private, third-party inspector is required for initial licensure and each annual renewal.
 See What Every Elevator Owner Needs to Know and our inspections website for more information on inspections.

 Two-Stop Elevator Inspection Exemption – Florida law exempts two-stop elevators with a current full-service maintenance contract from the annual inspection requirement.
-You must notify the bureau of the service maintenance contract if you believe you qualify for this exemption by submitting a statement that you have a full-service maintenance contract with a registered elevator company that is performing all required maintenance and testing.
+You must notify the division of the service maintenance contract if you believe you qualify for this exemption by submitting a statement that you have a full-service maintenance contract with a registered elevator company that is performing all required maintenance and testing.
 A copy of a bill statement for a service maintenance contract does not qualify you for the exemption.
 Additional information on the two-stop exemption and service maintenance contracts is available in Chapter 399, Florida Statutes and Chapter 61C-5, Florida Administrative Code.

 Obtain and complete the appropriate application form.
 A separate license application is required for each conveyance.